 Access 2 Independence has been in the eastern Iowa community for 40 years.
 Formed in 1979 from the former Evert Connor Rights and Resources Center, Access 2 Independence is one of six organizations in Iowa recognized as a Center for Independent Living.
 To be recognized as a CIL, an organization must:

 - be a not-for-profit, community based, non residential, cross-disability organization;

 - have a strong emphasis on consumer-controlled principles;

 - regularly conduct barrier removal, systems advocacy, and social change activities;

-- provide “core” services to individuals with a variety of disabling conditions, including advocacy, information and referral, peer counseling, and independent living skills training.
+- provide the five core services of individual and systems advocacy, information and referral, peer support, independent living skills training, and transition.

 Access 2 Independence empowers individuals with disabilities to advocate for themselves in order to achieve greater independence and integrated community participation.
 In addition, Access 2 Independence connects individuals with direct services to help individuals obtain the skills and supports they choose, in order to accomplish their self-determined goals.

 For more information about CILs, visit the Administration for Community Living’s page on Centers for Independent Living here.